Branko Mihajlović: Diósgyőri VTK

 In August 2018, Mihajlović completed a move to Diósgyőri.
 He played 27 matches for the time in this season, and scored 4 goals in total.
 In February 2020 he was released from club.

 Mačva

 After being released from Diósgyőri VTK, he joined FK Mačva Šabac on a free transfer on February 8, 2020.

 Alashkert

 In February 2021, after being without a club for a few months, Mihajlović signed for Alashkert, and during his spell there he won 2020–21 Armenian Premier League and 2021 Armenian Supercup.
 He also played in 2021–22 UEFA Europa Conference League group stage.

 Zvijezda 09

 Mihajlović joined Zvijezda 09 in March 2022.
 He played 3 matches and scored 1 goal in the First League of Republic of Srpska.
 At the end of the season he left the club.

 Enosis Neon Paralimni

 In the end of June 2022, Mihajlović signed for Enosis Neon Paralimni.

+Hajduk Divoš

+In March 2023, he joined FK Hajduk Divoš, which competes in Vojvodina League South.

+OFK Žarkovo

+In August 2023, he joined OFK Žarkovo, which competes in Belgrade Zone League.